-Outreach and education regarding epilepsy among pertinent stakeholders is also a key component of the awardees' projects.
-In its 2012 report, the IOM recommended the coordination of public awareness efforts by implementing the following:
+Outreach and education on epilepsy among pertinent stakeholders is also a key component of this project.
+In its 2012 report, Epilepsy across the Spectrum: Promoting Health and Understanding, the Institute of Medicine (IOM) recommended coordinating public awareness efforts by:

-- developing and sharing messaging that emphasizes the common and complex nature of the epilepsies and the availability of successful seizure therapies and treatments; and - exploring the feasibility of and development of an ongoing, coordinated, large-scale, multimedia, multiplatform, sustainable public awareness campaign targeting key audiences to improve information and beliefs about the epilepsies and reduce stigma.
+• Developing and sharing messages that emphasize the common and complex nature of the epilepsies and the availability of successful seizure therapies and treatments.

+Exploring the feasibility and development of an ongoing, coordinated, large-scale, multimedia, multiplatform, sustainable public awareness campaign that would start by targeting key audience segments to improve information and beliefs about the epilepsies and reduce stigma.